Attorney Assistant CertificateAbout the Program

-To be accepted into the Attorney Assistant Certificate Program, an applicant must have completed ONE of the following:
+To be accepted into this program, an applicant must have completed ONE of the following:

 - Obtained an Associate of Arts Degree from an accredited college.